Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/initializer.md

 * **Max:** The maximum rotation.
 * **Exponent:** A bias towards the minimum and maximum value.
 A value of `1` represents a balance between both **Max** and **Min**.
 A value of `0` represents a bias towards **Max**, values of `2` and higher represent a bias towards **Min**.

+## Position offset random

+Offsets the position in organic, fractal patterns can alternate between smooth to rough and chaotic.
+For best results, lower maximum emitter distance to near zero.

+* **Directions:** The directional axes in which the pattern progresses.
+* **Sign:** This setting allows you to force positive or negative values for the spawn location of your particles for the given axis.
+Valid values are:

+* `0`: Default, both positive and negative values are possible.
+* `1`: Only positive values are possible.
+* `-1`: Only negative values are possible.

+For example: By setting `X` to `-1`, all `X` values will be negative, meaning the particles will spawn to the left of the particle system only.
+* **Distance:** The maximum distance particles are offset from the origin.
+* **Octaves:** The number of layers that the underlying algorithm is applied.
+Experiment with values for different visual outcomes.
+* **Noise scale:** Size of the underlying noise texture, allows you to alter the randomness.
+* **Noise speed:** The speed of the underlying noise texture, allows you to alter the randomness.

 ## Angular velocity random

 Defines the starting angular velocity of the individual particles.
 Values are determined randomly between the **Min** and **Max** value.
 Requires the [Angular movement Operator](/en/scene/particles/component/operator.html) operator to be added to the particle system.